MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/start-cclogging.md

 ## <a name="detailed-description"></a>Descrizione dettagliata
 <a name="DetailedDescription"> </a>

-Il cmdlet Start-CcLogging consente agli amministratori di iniziare a registrare le chiamate in arrivo e in uscita su un dispositivo Cloud Connector.
-Per impostazione predefinita, la registrazione viene interrotta automaticamente dopo quattro ore.
+Il cmdlet Start-CcLogging consente agli amministratori di iniziare a registrare le chiamate in ingresso e in uscita su un dispositivo Cloud Connector.
+Per impostazione predefinita, la registrazione verrà interrotta automaticamente dopo quattro ore.

 ## <a name="input-types"></a>Tipi di input
 <a name="InputTypes"> </a>